— Creating Safety and Serving Hope —

 Jenifer Wines, CADC II, ICADC, PRSS

-Jenifer Wines is the Founding Director of Alea's House and a Certified Alcohol and Drug Counselor with over 17 years of experience in addiction recovery.
+Jenifer Wines is the Founding Director of Alea's House and a Certified Alcohol and Drug Counselor (CADC II, ICADC, PRSS) with over 17 years of experience in addiction recovery.
 Her personal journey through addiction and sobriety fuels a lifelong mission to help women heal, rebuild, and thrive.

 Jenifer has held leadership and counseling roles at respected organizations, including Veterans Village of San Diego, Genesis Recovery, Green Oak Ranch, The Camp Recovery Center, and The Purpose of Recovery.
 As the former Women's Ministry Director in Northern California and previous owner of a sober living home, she has consistently championed safe, nurturing environments for women in recovery.